jlant/waterapputils/README.md

 Description
 -----------
-*waterapputils* is a command line tool for analysing, processing, and editing output data files from the USGS Kentucky Water Science Center WATER application developed by Williamson, T., Ulery, R. and Newson, J., 2012.
+*waterapputils* is a command line tool for analysing, processing, and editing output data files from the USGS Kentucky Water Science Center WATER application.
 WATER is a graphical user interface wrapped around a variant of the rainfall-runoff model called Topmodel (Topography based hydrological model) by Keith Beven, Lancaster University.
 The model estimates river discharge and spatial soil water saturation patterns for a particular catchment basin using topographic, climatic, and geological input data parameters.
+The original WATER application was developed by Williamson, T., Ulery, R. and Newson, J., 2012.

 Some sample highlights include: